 Github is the most popular hosting service for Git.
 Github allows you to create a centralized repository online, which can be used by multiple people working on a project together.

-Warning: it may be an honor code violation to post your programming assignments on Github.
+Warning: it may be an honor code violation to post your programming assignments to a public Github repository.
 They will be visible to other students in your class.
-You should check with your instructor before putting your assignments in a public Github repository!
+You should use a private repository, or check with your instructor before using a public repository!

 This section will show you how to create a Github user.
 To use Github to collaborate, all team members must create a Github user account, and also to set up SSH keys for use with the site: